martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 designed to be less aggressive and fairer to AIMD TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and round-trip time (RTT) fairness.
-CUBIC has been adopted as the default TCP congestion control algorithm in the Linux, Windows, and Apple stacks, and has been used and deployed globally.
-Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over traditional AIMD congestion control.
-It is therefore to be regarded as the current standard for TCP congestion control.

 In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC,